 WorldFirst or TransferWise…which company should you use to transfer funds overseas?
 Both companies offer dependable services when it comes to transferring funds from one country to another.
 Both companies have received highly favorable ratings by thousands of users.
-While WorldFirst rates 9.2 out of 10 on Feefo, TransferWise comes in at 9.6 out of 10 on Trustpilot.
+While WorldFirst rates 8.8 out of 10 on Trustpilot, TransferWise comes in at 9.6 out of 10.

-This TransferWise vs. WorldFirst comparison is put together so you can make an informed decision when looking for the company the suits your needs best.
+This TransferWise vs. WorldFirst comparison is put together so you can make an informed decision when looking for a company that suits your needs best.
 Here are categories that require your attention:

 - Exchange Rates